neo-project/neo-express/docs/settings.md

 ## `chain.SecondsPerBlock`

-The `chain.SecondsPerBlock` Neo-Express setting coresponds to the `MillisecondsPerBlock` [config.json property](https://github.com/neo-project/neo-node/blob/master/neo-cli/config.json#L25) and the `--secondsPerBlock` option for the Neo-Express `run` command.
+The `chain.SecondsPerBlock` Neo-Express setting corresponds to the `MillisecondsPerBlock` [config.json property](https://github.com/neo-project/neo-node/blob/master/neo-cli/config.json#L25) and the `--secondsPerBlock` option for the Neo-Express `run` command.

 By default, Neo-Express mints a new block every 15 seconds.
-The `chain.SecondsPerBlock` setting can be used to overide the default behavior.
+The `chain.SecondsPerBlock` setting can be used to override the default behavior.
 If the `run` command `--secondsPerBlock` option is specified, the `chain.SecondsPerBlock` setting is ignored.

 `chain.SecondsPerBlock` is specified as an unsigned integer.
 If you specify an invalid unsigned integer